mkocansey/quickiedox-mds/installation.md

 Quickly create elegant documentation from markdown files.
 That is QuickieDox.

-The idea is to keep this as light as possible so QuickieDox is a **purely vanilla PHP** project and should work with most versions of PHP though version 8 is what is locked in the composer file.
-See [customization]({version}/customize-php-version) for how to change this.
+The idea was/is to keep this as light as possible so QuickieDox is a **purely vanilla PHP** project and should work with PHP >= 7.4.

 QuickieDox was inspired a lot by the [Laravel documentation](https://laravel.com/docs).
 Being a regular user of the Laravel docs website, it was intriguing to learn they loaded the docs from [markdown files](https://github.com/laravel/docs).
 I snooped around the repo a bit and that gave rise to this project.